 California’s legal gambling industry spans a broad range of products.

 Between the various card rooms and tribal casinos, race tracks, and the lottery, California offers one of the richest arrays of regulated gambling choices of any state.
 The state’s tribal gambling industry alone constitutes one of the largest regulated casino markets in the world.

 Online gambling is not currently legal in California.
 However, the state has seen numerous proposals recently to regulate and legalize online poker.

-The prospects for regulated online poker in California are unclear at this point.
-This is despite the fact that land-based poker is incredibly popular in the state.
-That interest has, to date, failed to provide sufficient support for legalizing online poker in California.
+The prospects for regulated online poker in California are not positive.
+Despite the fact that land-based poker is incredibly popular in the state, interest has, to date, failed to provide sufficient support for legalizing online poker in California.

 Recent California legal gambling news